Last Updated: November 2022

 Collection of Personally Identifiable Information

-In order to provide you with the best Comporium services, including digital video services, Internet services, and communications services, we collect and keep on file certain information about our subscribers.
-The types of information that may be considered personally identifiable information include: name; home, email and alternate billing addresses; telephone, social security or driver’s license numbers; credit or bank account data; services you ask to receive; service connection and device information; service preferences or transactions you initiate through your voluntary interaction with the service; our correspondence with you, accounting, maintenance and repair records; service complaints; home ownership or rental information; and other information that you provide to us or that we may request to provide our services to you and/or to maintain regular business records.
+In order to provide you with the best Comporium services, including video, internet, communication, security and media services, we collect and keep on file certain information about you.
+The types of information that may be considered personally identifiable information include: name; home, alternate billing addresses; telephone, social security or driver’s license numbers; credit or bank account data; services you ask to receive; service connection and device information; service preferences or transactions you initiate through your voluntary interaction with the service; our correspondence with you, accounting, maintenance and repair records; service complaints; home ownership or rental information; and other personally identifiable information that you provide to us or that we may collect to provide our services to you and/or to maintain regular business records.

 We may also have a record of the devices that you use to connect to our services in your home, including the location and configuration of these devices and a list of the equipment we installed in your home.
 We may also collect additional information from you during voluntary interviews or surveys.
 When Internet subscribers access the Comporium Internet portal page or other Comporium websites, Comporium, its partners and its advertisers may use various software devices to collect information to allow participation in certain online activities or to facilitate online access.